renyixin666/renyixin.github.io/_pages/about.md

 - First Prize, Chinese Mathematics Competitions (CMC), First Place in Anhui Province Preliminary Round

 ### 🧩 Miscellaneous
-- In my recent free time, I’ve developed an interest in learning about general relativity.
-  *My childhood dream was to become a theoretical physicist, but due to life's circumstances, it has remained a hobby.*
-- I appreciate abstract art, particularly Picasso’s works, as well as the elegant simplicity of mathematical structures.
+- I’m interested in physics, especially general relativity and the elegance of mathematical structures.
-- I enjoy singing, especially songs by Jacky Cheung, Eason Chan, and more recently, Jian Li.
-- Recently I've been interested in using suno ai for music generation.
-- I have also recently taken an interest in go-karting.
+- I enjoy AI-assisted music creation and have recently been exploring tools like Suno AI.

 ### Useful Links
 - [**Generative Modeling by Estimating Gradients of the Data Distribution**](https://yang-song.net/blog/2021/score/), by Yang Song